Welcome to the DCFS Guardian Consent Portal

 acting custodian for children in DCFS protective custody

-legal guardian of the person of each child or youth adjudicated to be an abused, neglected or dependent minor and placed in the guardianship of the Department by a juvenile court
+legal guardian of each child or youth adjudicated to be an abused, neglected or dependent minor and placed in the guardianship of the department by a juvenile court

 legal guardian and custodian with power to consent to adoption of a child for whom one or both parents have executed a written surrender for adoption